hernantz/blog/content/mock-yourself-not-your-tests.md

 Now let's think for a moment if these tests we just wrote tell us, with a good level of confidence, whether `process()` works or not.
-Or are we just asserting that some methods are called in specific order with specific parameters.
+Or are we just asserting that some methods are called in a specific order with specific parameters.
 This feels almost like testing that the compiler/interpreter works!

 > *"We've fallen into a trap of testing that the code does what the code says